There’s a reason more athletes are opting to train in a weighted vest.

-Do all 5 exercises consecutively with no break.
+Do all five exercises consecutively with no break.
 Then, take a 3-minute break (before beginning the entire circuit again).

 After completing the circuit three times, you’re finished – time to move on to the next circuit.

 TIP: remember to secure the velcro straps around your midsection tightly.
-Last time I did this workout, I was so eager to get started that I neglected to notice my vest was loose, which caused it to bounce around during exercises.
+The last time I did this workout, I was so eager to get started that I neglected to notice my vest was loose, which caused it to bounce around during exercises.

-The trick to doing abdominal crunches effectively is to keep your spine long so that your abdominal plate can pull flatly down to the ground (instead of bunching outward).
+The trick to doing abdominal crunches effectively is keeping your spine long so your abdominal plate can pull flatly down to the ground (instead of bunching outward).

 Draw your navel in tightly!